Clinical-Community Psychology Ph.D. Program

 - Chair, Internship Committee, Ph.D.
 Program in Clinical/Community Psychology

-- Licensed Psychologist, Pro-Bono Psychological Services for Refugees, Asylum-Seekers, Asylees
+- Licensed Psychologist, Psychological Services for WWAMI School of Medicine Students and Refugees, Asylum-Seekers, and Asylees

 - Editorial Board Member, Community Psychology in Global Perspective

 - Ad Hoc Reviewer, Multiple Journals Spanning Clinical-Community-Cultural Psychology

 - Culturally Responsive, Evidence Based Behavioral Health Services for Forced Migrant Populations

 - Qualitative Research Methods and Research Translation to Inform Policymaking

 Ivanova, M. Y., Hall, A., Weinberger, S., Buckingham, S. L., Copeland, W., Crockett, P., D’Alberto, C., Dainer-Best, J., Dewey, L., Flanders, N., Foret, D., Galano, M., Goodrich, L., Holly, L., Leahey, M., Lerner, M., Marsh, J., McGinnis, E., Paiva-Salisbury, M., Shaw, J., Tinker, R., Swift, P., & Hudziak., J. (2022).
 The Vermont Family Based Approach in primary care pediatrics: Effects on children’s and parents’ psychopathology and parents’ health-related quality of life.
 Child Psychiatry and Human Development.

 Mannarini, T., Rizzo, M., Brodsky, A. E., Buckingham, S. L., *Zhao, J., Rochira, A., & Fedi, A. (2022).
 The potential of psychological connectedness: Mitigating the impacts of COVID-19 through sense of community and community resilience.
 Journal of Community Psychology, 50(5), 2273-2289.